KishimotoKuroCrow/PiHoleDomain/README.md

 Idea behind this script
 -------
+This script can only be run in Linux (tested under Arch Linux and Raspbian OS).

 The script reads a list of files containing domains to blacklist using Pi-Hole.
-For each file, it concatenates 200 domains per command as follows:\
+For each file, it concatenates 200 domains per command as follows:
 - pihole -b -nr -q domain0 domain1 ... domain199

 If the file has 10020 domains, then it generates 51 commands (the last one has 20 commands).

 When all the files are processed, the script takes all these commands and splits them into 10 groups to show the completion rate.
-The last group contains:\
+The last group contains:
 - pihole restartdns

 Note: